Retro-Carnage-Team/retro-carnage-website/docs/en/development/game/assets/sound-effects.md

 ## References to sound effects

-Sound effects and background music is managed in [sounds.go](https://github.com/Retro-Carnage-Team/retro-carnage/blob/main/assets/sounds.go).
+Sound effects and background music are managed in [sounds.go](https://github.com/Retro-Carnage-Team/retro-carnage/blob/main/assets/sounds.go).
 This file contains references to the sound files so that they can be used via constants in the source code.
 The file references are relative to their respective folder.